 Due to our small size, as a learner you will regularly work one-on-one with your attending.
 Our curriculum is designed to engage residents operatively early in their training – it is not unusual for a junior resident to be the only resident to scrub with an attending on a complex head and neck resection or an otologic case.
 We feel that this provides the residents with an outstanding operative experience; feedback from our graduates suggests that this training model has helped them to enter life as an attending with confidence and skill.

 Research is also an important component of resident training.
 Residents all have dedicated research time during their third and fourth years.
 Our faculty have a variety of research interests and we encourage you to look at their profiles on the Geisel School of Medicine website.
-There will be many opportunities to take advantages of the resources available at the Dartmouth Institute, Norris Cotton Cancer Center, and the Thayer School of Engineering.
+There will be many opportunities to take advantages of the resources available at the Dartmouth Institute, Dartmouth Cancer Center, and the Thayer School of Engineering.

 - Beautiful academic hospital in a tight-knit rural community with 4 seasons of outdoor activities (hiking, cycling, skiing, trail running, swimming, rowing, rock climbing, skating).

 - Local arts and cultural activities at the Hopkins Center for the Arts, Hood Museum of Art, Lebanon Opera House, Northern Stage Company, and Montshire Science Museum.